Alex1s-C/StreamDeck-Tempo/README.md

-# StreamDeck-Tempo
+# streamDeck-edfTEMPOPlugin
-EDF Tempo plugin for Streamdeck
+Plugin for StreamDeck to display EDF TEMPO info